 Outstanding Outdoor New Jersey Fall Activities

 Let’s start with New Jersey’s outdoor fall activities.
-A lot of these outdoor New Jersey attractions have indoor buildings.
-Even though those buildings might be closed right now, the grounds are still fun to explore with kids.
+A lot of these outdoor New Jersey attractions have indoor buildings, just in case the weather doesn’t cooperate.
+Bad weather doesn’t have to ruin things.
+And when the weather is great the grounds are so much fun to explore with kids.

 Plan for fall foliage adventures

 I admit it sometimes I’m not up for a long drive across the state or out of the area, but that all changes during the fall.
 During the fall, I’m telling the kids to get off their phones in the car.
 I’m hoping my husband will do the driving.
 Then, the boys and I just gaze at the beauty of the trees along New Jersey’s roadways.

 It’s quite fascinating to see the fall foliage and the changing colors of the trees and leaves.
 It’s like we didn’t remember how many shades of red, orange, and purple exist until we’re reminded by New Jersey’s changing trees.
 I’m always amazed to find a rainbow of leaf colors so close to each other.
 One tree can have leaves of purple, but then on one side the leaves are bright red and on the other, they are pale orange.